rabbitmq/rabbitmq-website/site/install-debian.md

  * `jammy` for Ubuntu 22.04
  * `focal` for Ubuntu 20.04
  * `bionic` for Ubuntu 18.04
- * `bionic` for Debian Bullseye, Bookworm, and Sid

 However, not all distributions are covered (indexed).
-But there are good news: since the package indexed for these distributions is identical, any reasonably recent distribution name would suffice in practice.
-For example, users of Debian Buster, Debian Sid, Ubuntu Disco and Ubuntu Eoan can use both `stretch` and `bionic` for distribution name.
+But there are good news: it is possible to use a comparably recent distribution of Ubuntu to run on, say, latest Debian.

+For example, users of Debian Bookworm and Debian Trixie can use `jammy` for distribution name.

 Below is a table of OS release and distribution names that should be used with the Launchpad repository.